Apollo

 5. There are no toll roads in Tasmania.

-6. Watch out for wildlife, especially around dawn, dusk and when traveling at night.
+6. Watch out for wildlife, especially around dawn, dusk and when travelling at night.
 Country roads and long stretches of open roads are notorious for crossing wildlife.

-8. Unless otherwise signposted, a 31 mph (50 km/h) speed limit applies to urban roads in Tassie, with the maximum speed limit being 62 mph (100 km/h) for sealed rural roads.
-School zones also have speed limits reduced to 25 mph (40 km/h) during certain hours on school days.
+8. Unless otherwise signposted, a 50 km/h speed limit applies to built-up areas in Tassie, and 100 km/h applies on sealed roads in rural areas.
+School zones also have speed limits reduced to 40 km/h during certain hours on school days.
 Always pay attention to posted speed limit signs and adjust your speed accordingly.

 Travel Tips for Tasmania